damirka/move-syntax/README.md

 ## Move IDE legacy

-From-the-scratch, new version of Move IDE is in development.
+From-the-scratch, new version of the Move IDE is in development.
-Previous versions of Move IDE are still available in VSCode marketplace, new one is not yet ready.
+Previous versions of the Move IDE are still available in VSCode marketplace, new one is not ready yet.

-This extension was also created to separate syntax changes from IDE features and let other extension developers use same unified syntax without needing to install Move IDE.
+This extension was also created to separate syntax changes from the IDE features and let other extension developers use the same unified syntax without needing to install the Move IDE.

 ## Highlighting examples